You have two options for refinancing a VA loan: reduce the interest rate or extract equity with a cash-out refi.

 Interest rate reduction refinance loan

-To refinance into an IRRRL, you must already have a VA mortgage.
-Also, the rate must be lower on your new loan, unless you’re refinancing out of a VA loan with an adjustable rate.
+An IRRRL is a VA-guaranteed loan made to refinance an existing VA-guaranteed loan, generally at a lower interest rate than the existing VA loan, and with lower Principal and Interest payments when compared to the existing VA loan… unless you’re refinancing out of a VA loan with an adjustable-rate.
 (For details, see NerdWallet’s explanation of the VA Interest Rate Reduction Refinance Loan, or IRRL.)

-Some VA lenders might require a minimum credit score, minimum income or an appraisal for a streamline refinance, Birk says.
+Some VA lenders might have their own company “overlays” and require items such as a minimum credit score, minimum income or an appraisal for a streamline refinance, Birk says.
 They might also require that you not have had any late mortgage payments within the past 12 months.

 If you want to tap into your home’s equity, you can refinance your current mortgage — whether it’s VA or conventional — into a VA cash-out refinance loan.